Overthinking Reduction with Decoupled Rewards and Curriculum Data Scheduling: On the Limitations of Length-Guided Reasoning Optimization

 \section{On the Limitations of Length-Guided Reasoning Optimization}

 In this section, we formally reveal two significant limitations of current length-reward driven efficiency reasoning under the representative critic-free RLVR algorithm, GRPO, by analyzing the misalignment between the trajectory-level advantage score and the token-level optimization objective for redundant thinking tokens.
-Through an analysis of logit dynamics, we demonstrate that this misalignment degrades reasoning performance (\S\ref{ill_posed_efficiency}) and fails to reduce early redundancies, thereby limiting potential gains in efficiency~(\S\ref{suboptimal_efficiency}).
+Through an analysis of logit dynamics, we demonstrate that this misalignment degrades reasoning performance (\S\ref{ill_posed_efficiency}) and fails to reduce early redundancies, thereby limiting potential gains in efficiency~(\S\ref{suboptimal_efficiency}). \bluefont{The concepts for each involved notation and abbreviation are illustrated in Table~\ref{tab:notations}.}